JTafej/Programming-Lessons/folder/Libraries 10_15.md

 print(squared)
 os.system("clear")
 ```
 ### Well, the program is doing the calculations, but they are getting deleted instantly!
-If we use the "time" library, we can see the answers just for a minute!
+If we use the time library, we can see the answers just for a minute!
 ```
 import os, time
 adding = 4 + 3